GULibrarySandbox/intro-text-mining-analysis-2022/content/3-rights.md

 1. the degree to which the material is 'on the public record' and;
 2. whether it is contentious or likely to be of concern to the subject.

 In general, the less the information could be considered 'on the public record' and the more likely the material might be contentious or of concern to the person, the more likely its inclusion would make the work 'human research'.

-{% capture text %}
-If you're unsure about your ethical obligations, contact [Griffith research ethics](https://www.griffith.edu.au/research/research-services/research-ethics-integrity).
-{% endcapture %}
-{% include alert.html text=text color="info" %}
+For social media data, Griffith publishes a [flowchart](https://www.griffith.edu.au/__data/assets/pdf_file/0023/1153571/Social-Media-Flowchart-Visio-v7-200902.pdf) to help you determine your ethical obligations.

 {% capture consent %}
 'Informed consent' requires that the subject know exactly how the information will be published and the potential risks to them or their reputation, as a result of publishing the information.
+You can find sample consent forms at our [Ethical Reviews](https://www.griffith.edu.au/research/research-services/research-ethics-integrity/human/ethical-reviews) page.

 {% capture ongoing %}
 **Consent may also be an ongoing process**